shaundon/codakuma-website/cv.markdown

 On the people management side, I care deeply about the wellbeing and careers of my team.
 I've mentored most of them through Skyscanner's promotion process, even helping one of them grow from an intern into a senior engineer.

-Under my own initiative, I've been involved in a number of initiatives outside of my usual scope, like rewriting and maintaining Skyscanner's JavaScript recruitment test, simplifying the engineering promotion process, as well as championing and running most aspects of Skyscanner's [talent directory](https://www.linkedin.com/posts/skyscanner_skyscanner-talent-directory-activity-6698944542705496064-5gRn).
+I've driven a number of initiatives outside of my usual scope, like rewriting and maintaining Skyscanner's JavaScript recruitment test, simplifying the engineering promotion process, as well as championing and running most aspects of Skyscanner's [talent directory](https://www.linkedin.com/posts/skyscanner_skyscanner-talent-directory-activity-6698944542705496064-5gRn).

 ### 📱&nbsp;Indie iOS Developer